cmuscioly/cmuscioly.github.io/registration.md

 <strong><a href="https://forms.gle/uUAmnpBDxtRqe7wNA">please fill out our interest form</a></strong>
 so we can keep you up to date with the latest!

+Don't hesitate to send us an email at [cmuscioly@gmail.com](mailto:cmuscioly@gmail.com) if you have any questions.

 ## Process

 We will post a form asking for